slatedocs/slate/source/includes/_list-entries.md

 list_id | integer | The unique identifier of the list on which the list entry resides. creator_id | integer | The unique identifier of the user who created the list entry.
-If you create a list entry through the API, the user corresponding to the API token will be the creator by default. entity_id | integer | The unique identifier of the entity corresponding to the list entry. created_at | datetime | The time when the list entry was created.
+If you create a list entry through the API, the user corresponding to the API token will be the creator by default. entity_id | integer | The unique identifier of the entity corresponding to the list entry. entity | object | Object containing entity-specific details like name, email address, domain etc. for the entity corresponding to `entity_id`. created_at | datetime | The time when the list entry was created.

 ## Get all list entries